Werner Erhard (book)

 Werner Erhard: The Transformation of a Man, The Founding of est is a biography of Werner Erhard by philosophy professor William Warren Bartley, III.
 The book was published in 1978 by Clarkson Potter.
-Bartley was professor of philosophy at California State University and had studied with philosopher Karl Popper.
-He was the author of several books on philosophy, including a biography about Ludwig Wittgenstein.
+Bartley was a graduate of Erhard Seminars Training and served on its advisory board.
 Erhard wrote a foreword to the book.
 The book's structure describes Erhard's education, transformation, reconnection with his family, and the theories of the est training.

 The book went through five editions in its first year.
 Reviewers generally commented that the book was favorable to Erhard, and a number of critics felt that it was unduly so, or lacked objectivity, citing Bartley's close relationship to Erhard.
 Responses to the writing were mixed; while some reviewers found it well written and entertaining, others felt the tone was too slick, promotional, or hagiographic.

 Background

-This biography, written by a philosophy professor, tells Werner Erhard's early life story to elucidate his unconventional education and the creation of the est Training which he designed to provide people with access to their own transformational experience.
+This biography tells Werner Erhard's early life story and the creation of the est Training which he designed to provide people with access to their own transformational experience.

 Werner Erhard (born John Paul Rosenberg), a California-based former salesman, training manager and executive in the encyclopedia business, created the Erhard Seminars Training (est) course in 1971. est was a form of Large Group Awareness Training, and was part of the Human Potential Movement. est was a four-day, 60-hour self-help program given to groups of 250 people at a time.
 The program was very intensive.
 Participants were taught that they were responsible for their life outcomes.

-By 1977 over 100,000 people completed the est training, including public figures and mental health professionals. est was widely ridiculed in the popular press and aroused a great deal of controversy.
-William S. McGurk, a lecturer in Clinical Psychology at Brown University, summarized:
+est was widely ridiculed in the popular press and aroused a great deal of controversy.

 In 1985, Werner Erhard and Associates repackaged the course as "The Forum", a seminar focused on "goal-oriented breakthroughs".

-By 1988, approximately one million people had taken some form of the trainings.
 In the early 1990s Erhard faced family problems, as well as tax problems that were eventually resolved in his favor.
 In 1991 a group of his associates formed the company Landmark Education, purchasing The Forum's course "technology" from Erhard.